snotskie/ttrpg/site/src/monstrosities.md

 ## Example Monstrosities

-The following table shows a variety of example Monstrosities.
-For each, it shows their die cap, how many Blessings they enter Endeavors with, their Stamina, at what position(s) the Monstrosity's muddle buttons are placed, their Abilities (if any), and a brief possible description.
+The following table shows a variety of example Monstrosity builds.
+For each, it shows their die cap, how many Blessings they enter Endeavors with, their Stamina, at what position(s) the Monstrosity's muddle buttons are placed, their Abilities (if any), and a brief comment about that build.
 The purpose of this table is not to provide a compendium of Monstrosities to choose from, but to provide enough examples to give you a sense of mechanically balanced Monstrosities so that you can create memorable, fun Monstrous Encounters of your own.

 ```@raw html
 <style>